oracle-livelabs/pts/hybrid-adg/test-with-adg/test-with-adg.md

-# Testing with Active Data Guard
+# Test with Active Data Guard

 ## Introduction
 Now we can run some testing with the ADG including DML redirection and switchover.